Friday, March 28, 2025

 Harvard Law School, Wasserstein Hall, WCC 2004

-Please join LPE@HLS as we host Professor Yazier Henry (University of Michigan) for a very special conversation on political, intellectual, and professional responsibility in times of democratic crisis.
+Please join LPE@HLS as we host Professor Yazier Henry (University of Michigan) for a conversation on political, intellectual, and professional responsibility in times of democratic crisis.
 All are welcome, and lunch will be served!

 Description

-Today, understanding the centrality of law to the state’s moral basis, structural function, and systemic purpose is a crucial political and intellectual task.
+Today, understanding the centrality of law to the state’s moral basis, structural function, and systemic purpose is a crucial political task.
 Indeed, the very foundations of the constitutional democratic state and their expression in administrative form are fully absorbed in the convulsions of our times.

 Speaker